Getting his chance

 “Coach Thorsen called my name and threw me in,” Reed recalled.
 “I was shocked, honestly.
 I had no idea who George Pickens was, or Shedrick Jackson.”

 He quickly found out about the pair of future SEC wideouts.
-Jackson is now at Auburn, with Pickens to follow to the Plains after this year.
+Jackson is now at Auburn, with Pickens to follow to The Plains after this year.

 But Reed held his own that night.
 Most notably, he helped Mountain Brook hold Hoover to a field goal just before halftime after breaking up a pass intended for Pickens in the end zone.
 Pickens stands about six inches taller than Reed — who is 5-foot-7 or 5-8, depending on who you ask — but Reed was able to pry the ball out of his hands on the way down.